-- Preview Email Newsletter

 WASHINGTON, Aug.
 5 -- The Bureau of Ocean Energy Management (BOEM) has received a public comment letter expressing deep concerns about potential deep-sea mining activities off the coast of American Samoa.
 The letter emphasizes the economic value of mineral resources found in seafloor nodules but cautions against the significant and widespread environmental damage mining operations could cause within the U.S. Exclusive Economic Zone (EEZ) surrounding the territory.

-The organization underscored t more ST
+The organization underscored that the adverse effects of deep-sea mining could t more ST

 Concerns Raised Over Policy Changes Affecting Head Start Access for Immigrants (10)